 For some time, there has been concern amongst investors that the effects of uncertainties, such as those related to climate, are potentially not being properly reported, and that financial statements are therefore not meeting the requirements of the IFRS Accounting Standards.
-We share the UK Endorsement Board's [view](#) that the IASB's IEs provide helpful guidance for companies in applying existing IFRS requirements, providing investors with material information they need to support decision-making.
+We share the Canadian Accounting Standards Board's [view](#) that the IASB IEs provide helpful guidance for companies in applying existing IFRS requirements, providing investors with material information they need to support decision-making.

-We are therefore writing to better understand what actions the FRC, as a key regulatory body, will take to support the IE's and ensure proper interpretation of the IFRS Accounting Standards.
+We are therefore writing to better understand what actions the CSA and OSC, as key regulatory bodies, will take to support the IE's and ensure proper interpretation of the IFRS Accounting Standards.